modzy/defect-detection-application/README.md

 This section outlines the set of prerequisites you will need before running and interacting with the defect detection Flask app:

 1. Python environment (v3.7 or greater supported)
+2. Docker installation (we highly recommmend containerizing your app for easier repeatability and scale)
 2. A running instance of [Modzy core](https://docs.modzy.com/docs/connect-edge-device)
 3. Your model container(s) downloaded from your Modzy enterprise account

 *NOTE: Modzy core will orchestrate the serving of your model(s) and expose them via Modzy's edge APIs.
 You may run your Flask app either on the same device or on a separate device as the device running Modzy core.
 The only difference in the Flask app code will be how you instantiate the Modzy edge client (via localhost if on same device or via IP address if on difference device).
 The following set of instructions does not distinguish between multiple device environments.*

-With these prerequisites met, we can prepare our environment.
+With these prerequisites met, we can prepare our environment for local development and testing.
 First, clone this repository into your environment and navigate to the directory with the Flask app code:

 ```bash
 git clone https://github.com/modzy/defect-detection-application.git